Not one of these little ones should perish

 Think about the holy image of the Good Shepherd diligently searching for you.

-Accept that God is reaching out to you He is calling you to turn you back so He can restore and forgive you.
-God wants to and lovingly to carry you home.
+Accept that God is reaching out to you.
+He is calling you to turn you back so He can restore and forgive you.
+God wants to lovingly carry you home.

 Let fears of judgment dissolve.
 Humble yourself and recognise your sin.
 Confess your inability to conquer it alone.
 If you will, then the Good Shepherd’s heart leaps with joy as He gathers you up, carrying you to freedom.